kubeshop/tracetest/examples/integration-testing-vercel-functions/README.md

 ## Learn more

-Feel free to check out the [docs](https://docs.tracetest.io/), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!
+Feel free to check out the [docs](https://docs.tracetest.io/), and join our [Slack Community](https://dub.sh/tracetest-community) for more info!